peteash10/2017-body-of-work/words/3 - Theoretical Areas of Interest.md

 Examples:

 * Protesters photographing police photographers.
-* Selfies as an elimination of the photographer from the image making process.
+* Selfies as an elimination of the photographer-as-other from the image making process.
 * Documenting CCTV and other surveillance infrastructure.

 ##Data-First Photography